 Ans.
 Following are the major differences between verification and validation-

-|1.||Verification is the process of evaluating the artifacts as well as the process of software development in order to ensure that the product being developed will comply to the standards.||Validation is the process of validating that the developed software product conforms to the specified business requirements.|
+|1.||Verification is the process of evaluating the artifacts as well as the process of software development in order to ensure that the product being developed will comply with the standards.||Validation is the process of validating that the developed software product conforms to the specified business requirements.|

-|2.||It is static process of analyzing the documents and not the actual end product.||It involves dynamic testing of software product by running it.|
+|2.||It is a static process of analyzing the documents and not the actual end product.||It involves dynamic testing of a software product by running it.|

-|3.||Verification is a process oriented approach.||Validation is a product oriented approach.|
+|3.||Verification is a process-oriented approach.||Validation is a product-oriented approach.|

 |4.||Answers the question – “Are we building the product right?”||Answers the question – “Are we building the right product?”|

-|5.||Errors found during verification require lesser cost/resources to get fixed as compared to be found during validation phase.||Errors found during validation require more cost/resources.
+|5.||Errors found during verification require lesser cost/resources to get fixed as compared to be found during the validation phase.||Errors found during validation require more cost/resources.
 Later the error is discovered higher is the cost to fix it.|

 Ques.7.
 What is SDLC?

 Ans.
 SDLC stands for Software Development Life Cycle.
-It refers to all the activities performed during software development – requirement gathering, requirement analysis, designing, coding or implementation, testing, deployment and maintenance.
+It refers to all the activities performed during software development – requirement gathering, requirement analysis, designing, coding or implementation, testing, deployment, and maintenance.

 Ques.9.
 What are the different types of testing?

+Ans.
 Testing can broadly be defined into two types-

 Going by the way the testing is done, it can be categorized as-